linkedin/dagli/README.md

 but--combined with explanatory comments for almost every step--these can be an excellent pedagogic tool.

 # Finding the Right Transformer
 Dagli includes a large and growing library of transformers.
-Other than the [examples](documentation/examples.md), the [module summary](documentation/modules.md) should give you a good idea of where to look.
-In the future a "transformer catalog" will make discovery more straightforward.
+The [examples](documentation/examples.md) illustrate the use of a number of transformers, and the [Javadoc](https://javadoc.io/doc/com.linkedin.dagli/all) is searchable.
+You may also want to check the [module summary](documentation/modules.md) for a broader overview of what is available.

 # Adding New Transformers
 If an existing transformer doesn't do what you want, you can often wrap an existing function/method with a